 At this point you will be favoured with a view of a 25' long low-relief brick sculpture of Newport Castle (the GWR 4-6-0, not the Norman fortification).
 Continue eastward in High Street towards the Old Castle roundabout.
 Take the pedestrian walkway under the roundabout.
 Here you will see a mosaic mural depicting scenes form the Monmouthshire Railway.
 Turn left, northwards, passing Newport Castle (the Norman fortification, not the GWR 4-6-0) and then under the South Wales Railway mainline.

-Continue northwards over the footbridge for about 400 yards alongside the B4591 (see the map above) and just before you reach Vanilla Spice (a large stone-built Indian Restaurant) turn 90 degrees right into Evans Street.
+Continue northwards over the footbridge for about 400 yards alongside the B4591 (see the map) and just before you reach Vanilla Spice (a large stone-built Indian Restaurant) turn 90 degrees right into Evans Street.
 The Shaftesbury Community Centre is about 100 yards further on the left.